-The Academy opened on 1 December 2010.
-The structure consists of three levels: the Governors, the Senior Leadership Team and various teaching and non-teaching staff managing their sections.
+The Academy opened on 1 December 2010 and is convertor single academy trust.
+The structure consists of three levels: the trustees, the Senior Leadership Team and various teaching and non-teaching staff managing their sections.
 The aim of the management structure is to devolve responsibility and encourage involvement in decision making at all levels.

-The Governors are responsible for setting general policy, adopting an annual plan and budget, monitoring the Academy by the use of budgets and making major decisions about the direction of the Academy, capital expenditure and senior staff appointments.
+The trustees are responsible for setting general policy, adopting an annual plan and budget, monitoring the Academy by the use of budgets and making major decisions about the direction of the Academy, capital expenditure and senior staff appointments.

-The Senior Leadership Team consists of the Headmaster, the Deputy Headteacher and three Assistant Headteachers.
+The Senior Leadership Team consists of the Headteacher, the Deputy Headteacher and three Assistant Headteachers.
 A Senior Teacher also attends Senior Leadership Team weekly meetings.
-These managers control the Academy at an executive level implementing the policies laid down by the Governors and reporting back to them.
-The Headmaster, as Accounting Officer, or Finance Manager is responsible for the authorisation of spending within agreed budgets and the appointment of staff, although the appointment boards for teaching staff always contain one Governor.
+These managers control the Academy at an executive level implementing the policies laid down by the trustees and reporting back to them.
+The Headteacher, as Accounting Officer, or Finance Manager is responsible for the authorisation of spending within agreed budgets and the appointment of staff, although the appointment boards for permanent teaching staff posts always contain one trustee.
 Some spending control is devolved to Heads of Departments, Sections and particular areas of responsibility.